Ownership is one of our key criteria when evaluating performance.

 If you’re not an expert in one particular language, that is completely fine!
 We love engineers who are generalists and have experience with (or interest in) multiple languages and platforms.
 Be endlessly curious!

-While there are plenty of opportunities for those interested in depth, there are many more for those looking for breadth.
-Instacart is a four-sided marketplace that connects consumers, shoppers, grocers, and big brands.
-As a result, there is so much surface area to explore the relationships between each of our end users.
-We have unique and interesting problems to solve here at Instacart because we focus on how consumer marketplaces, ecommerce, and enterprise products interact with one another.
+While there are tons of opportunities for those interested in depth, there are just as many for those looking for breadth.
+Instacart is a four-sided marketplace that connects customers, shoppers, retailers, and brands.
+As a result, there are many opportunities to explore the intersections between our end users.
+We have unique and complex problems to solve because we focus on how consumer, advertising, ecommerce, and enterprise products interact with one another.

 We maintain a complex, interdependent chain of technology.